 Give It to Me

-to bend the steel beyond the yield point.
+just enough to bend the steel beyond the yield point.
 When it's released, the bend will be flattened out.

 Roller leveling is essentially a bending process.
 The steel goes through a series of alternating bends, which are created by going through upper and lower